taw00/howto/howto-install-wordpress-on-fedora.md

 define('NONCE_SALT',       'sY*OQrBg117%=1bcp&2Z+@*rMp.y@-tq]g=:w=1+o$B|J[AS?-VLOe3IYpG),~[q');
 ```

-### Directory and File Permissions
+### Directory and File Permissions and Ownership

 _A word of caution, my views here are, at best, imperfect.
 I will keep updating this howto over time._

-Wordpress on Fedora installs assuming Apache will be the webserver serving most content and therefore most everything beneath `.../wp-content` is permissioned `apache:ftp`.
-Our instructions here leverage `php-fpm` (fastcgi) behind the scenes serving up content to Nginx that then serves it to the user. `php-fpm` is configured to also act with permissions `apache:apache`.
+Wordpress on Fedora installs assuming Apache will be the webserver serving most content and therefore most everything beneath `.../wp-content` is owned `apache:ftp`.
+This deployment leverages `php-fpm` (fastcgi) behind the scenes serving up content to Nginx that then serves it to the user. `php-fpm` is configured to take action with ownership `apache:apache`.

-Permission problems most often arise when you are writing content to the website versus pulling information from it.
+Permission and access problems most often arise when you are writing content to the website versus pulling information from it.
 Hence, it is advised that you set permissions on the directory trees as mentioned above ("TL;DR section").

 **General rules of thumb...**
-* `php-fpm` (fastcgi) operates with `apache:apache` permissions
+* `php-fpm` (fastcgi) operates with `apache:apache` user:group priviledges
-* `root:root` permissions for static content is fine, generally
+* `root:root` access for static file content is fine generally (and a permissions setting of 640 -- and 750 for directories).
 * Don't arbitrarily change all the permissions under your document root `/usr/share/worpress/` It's bad practice and potentially very insecure.
 * `/usr/share/wordpress/wp-content` can remain `root:root` but do this...
   ```
   sudo chmod u+s /usr/share/wordpress/wp-content/{uploads,plugins,themes,upgrade}
   ```

-More stuff (but dated): <https://nealpoole.com/blog/2011/04/setting-up-php-fastcgi-and-nginx-dont-trust-the-tutorials-check-your-configuration/>
+Read the "Hardening Wordpress" article found in Addendum below.

 ### (Re)start services and monitor logs